Saminism Movement: Dangir’s testimony

 November 26, 1928 a Samin villager by the name of Dangir was arrested for carrying out passive resistance.
 Dangir was 25 years old when he was interrogated and came from the Genengmulyo village.
 Officials interrogated Dangir to better understand the Samin religion and the followers’ mindsets.
 During the interview he expressed their code of conduct and everyday lifestyle.
 Dangir stated that orang sikep, or more commonly known as Saminists, should live moral lives abstaining from stealing, cheating, coveting, trading, having illicit sex, and lying.
 Orang Sikep have to work hard in the field to support their family without begging.
 When the officials asked him specific questions about Saminism, Dangir told them they did not believe in God, paradise or hell.
 This was against the Islamic beliefs shared by the majority of those living in the area.
 It is suggested that Dangir and his colleagues were not arrested for obstructing official business or by being Samin.
 They were arrested for not listening to instructions to return home while complaining in front of their district office.
 After officials received enough information over a three-day period, Dangir and his colleagues were released from jail.
 It was later argued that Dangir was not a Samin or a Samat because these words were meaningless to him.
-He did not personally know Soertontiko Samin, but learned the religion of Adam through another individual who was known for being one of Samin’s disciples.
+He did not personally know Soertontiko Samin, but learned the religion of Adam through another individual who was known for being one of Samin's disciples.
 This was enough for Dangir to become a “wong sikep,” a Samin villager.
 Soerontiko Samin was the one who introduced the religion of Adam that later influenced many through their personal views of authority.
 The religion of Adam believes in the life form of man and the life form of food and clothing.
 People are at the highest form of life when they are separated by male and female.
 In the religion of Adam it states that there are two main functions for humans: procreation and working the land to supply food; which is one of the forms of life.
 A Samin male is supposed to embrace both his wife and the land.
 This was later used as a motive for not paying taxes and taking timber freely out of the forest.
 Samins were known for speaking in low Javanese and using language puns.
 Later Soerontiko Samin and his eight disciples were banished by the government from Blora to other islands in 1907.
 Samin later died in exile while living in Padang, Sumatra in 1914.
 The government thought by eradicating the leadership and source of Saminism that the religion would dissolve and discontinue.
 Followers of Samin still exist in modern-day Indonesia particularly in central and eastern Java.

-Saminism in contemporary times

-Very little has changed physically for the Samin people today.
-The changing of times has offered them modern day conveniences, but they still face hardships within their own communities and surrounding areas.